Pressio/pressio/docs/source/components/ode_steppers_implicit_standard_use.rst

 				 bool computeJacobian) const;
     };

-- if ``create_implicit_stepper()`` was called with an rvalue for the mass matrix operator, the constructor of the stepper object will try to use move semantics.
+- if you pass a an rvalue "problem" object, the constructor of the stepper will try to use move semantics.
 If move semantics are implemented, the temporary is moved from and no new memory allocation occurs.
 If move semantics fallback to copying, then a copy of the original object is made.
 Either way, the stepper instantiated directly manages the lifetime of the object.

-- if ``create_implicit_stepper()`` was called with an lvalue for the mass matrix operator, the stepper will create a *reference* to this object.
-  In such case, the stepper instance does NOT manage the lifetime of it.
-  You are responsible to ensure that the ``massMatOperator`` is destructed *after* the stepper goes out of scope

-- the returned stepper instance holds a reference to ``system``, therefore the stepper does NOT manage its lifetime.
-You need to ensure that the ``system`` is destructed *after* the stepper goes out of scope
+- if you pass a an lvalue "problem" object, the constructor of the stepper will create a *reference to the* object.
+In such case, the stepper object does NOT manage the lifetime of it.
+You are responsible to ensure that the ``system`` is destructed *after* the stepper goes out of scope

 Use the stepper
 ---------------